-i reside on a serene part of the unceded and traditional territory of the pacheedaht and t'sou-ke first nation people, otherwise known as southern vancouver island, bc. i feel deeply connected to the abundant, wild and raw nature here. i find joy and big love in my partner and two doggies. i currently hold a RYT-500 (500 hour advanced yoga teacher certification), with continuing education to become a yoga therapist.
+i reside on a serene part of the unceded and traditional territory of the pacheedaht and t'sou-ke first nation people, otherwise known as southern vancouver island, bc. i feel deeply connected to the abundant, wild and raw nature here. i find joy and big love in my partner and two doggies. i currently hold a RYT-500 (500 hour advanced yoga teacher certification), in a practicum to become a yoga therapist (c-iayt).

 i am interested in the difficult work that allows us to tune into our most authentic, thriving selves. i am driven to call in our entire story including the shadow parts that we may find inaccessible on our own. i am curious about moving through these parts of us that may feel stuck or hopeless or unlovable. i want to welcome everything that we are and remind ourselves that we have the innate wisdom and power to cultivate our own healing and begin again.